 After your initial impression is made, you then slowly begin to create newer sub-impressions that are determined by how ‘close’ your relationship gets with that new person.

-On one end of the spectrum, this can be you deciding that the cashier, who just sold you coffee, is nice because of the way he/she interacted with you.
-On the other (more intimate) end of the spectrum, you can decide that you no longer feel attracted to someone (who was previously a possible romantic candidate) based upon a new sub-impression that resulted from something the person did or said (e.g. “Actually, I don’t believe in wearing deodorant.”)
+On one end of the spectrum, this can be you deciding that the cashier, who just sold you a cup of coffee, is nice because of the way he/she interacted with you.
+On the other (more intimate) end of the spectrum, you may decide that you no longer feel attracted to someone (who was previously a possible romantic candidate) based upon a new sub-impression that resulted from something the person did or said (e.g. “Actually, I don’t believe in wearing deodorant.”)

 We may lay the foundation of our impression of someone in under a second, but the rest of the “house” is constantly being added on to until the relationship comes to a point of termination (e.g. you walk out of the coffee shop, or decide you can no longer stand to be around someone).